confetti-framework/docs/views.md

 ## Combine Multiple Views

 Each website consists of several small templates.
 For example, you need a menu and footer on every page of your website.
-Lanvard makes it easy to reuse predefined templates.
+Confetti makes it easy to reuse predefined templates.

 ### Define Templates